Jirikhimti

 Jirikhimti is a market center in Myanglung Municipality in the Himalayas of Terhathum District in the Kosi Zone of eastern Nepal.
-Formerly a Village Development Committee, it was merged to form a new municipality on 18 May 2014.
+Jirikhimti Bazar is the junction of three village development committee; 6, 7 and 9 Formerly a Village Development Committee, it was merged to form a new municipality on 18 May 2014.

 Demographics

 At the time of the 1991 Nepal census it had a population of 2,682 people living in 509 individual households.